The Best NPK Ratio

 Fox Farm Soil and Cocoa/Hydro Nutrients

-For Soil “Grow Big” & “Tiger Bloom” provide most of the major nutrients your cannabis needs, while “Big Bloom” has many micronutrients and beneficial compounds that help nutrient uptake and root health.
+For Soil “Grow Big” & “Tiger Bloom” provides most of the major nutrients your cannabis needs, while “Big Bloom” has many micronutrients and beneficial compounds that help nutrient uptake and root health.
 This trio works extremely well by itself, just follow the feeding schedule (here’s a PDF, here’s a JPG) from Fox Farms.

 For Cocoa and Hydro setups, Fox Farm has a “hydro” nutrients version.
 Two bottles are the same as the soil trio, but the “Grow Big” bottle is formulated slightly different for a soilless grow.
 Follow the feeding schedule (here’s a PDF, here’s a JPG) from Fox Farms.
 Generally, the Fox Farms nutrient system will prevent Cal-Mag deficiencies, but it’s good to have extra Cal-Mag on hand just in case whenever growing cannabis in coco coir.